 Companies often worry that when employees are allowed to use social media, people will keep texting their friends and not work.
 This may be true but how much can one control employees?
 After all, restricting people from using cellphones backfired in many companies and with social media too, the effect was similar.

 On the other hand, allowing social media at work has more advantages than disadvantages.
-Employees need to use social media to connect with clients, customers and sometimes people from their own company.
-In fact, social media is becoming an integral part of HRMS.
-HR departments which once forbade their employees are actively asking them to use social media and be active.
+Employees need to use social-media to connect with clients, customers and sometimes people from their own company.
+In fact, media is becoming an integral part of HRMS.
+HR departments that once forbade their employees are actively asking them to use social media and be active.

-This is because, social media is no more limited to friends and family.
-Social media has become a business necessity and it reduces a lot of communication gaps which companies previously faced with legacy communication systems.
+This is because social media is no more limited to friends and family.
+Social media has become a business necessity and it reduces a lot of communication gaps that companies previously faced with legacy communication systems.

 With that in mind, HRMS needs to be integrated with social media, and it has several advantages.
 Here are some of them:

 How many times did you look for employees in the newspapers and magazines?
 Not many times, we are sure.
 We are quickly moving towards social recruitment, sifting through LinkedIn and Twitter profiles to find the best candidates.
 Social recruitment has also spawned new ways of networking.
 Your next CEO will probably be hired after you find him on LinkedIn!
 From the lowest level of employees to the highest, social networking and social recruitment will come to your rescue.

 Integrating HRMS with social media will help you to bring social recruitment to the forefront of your company’s policies.
 Moreover, most employees look for jobs on social media as well.
 Thus, turning away from social media is not really possible.
 HR departments must learn to integrate social media with HRMS.